ryuuto829/portfolio/content/projects/next-suggestions-app.en.md

 ---
-isFeatured: false
+isFeatured: true
-showInProjects: true
+showInProjects: false
 date: '06.01.2022'
-featuredImage: null
+featuredImage: ./assets/next-suggestions-app-featured.png
 coverImage: ./assets/next-suggestion-app-project.png
 title: 'Next Suggestions App'
 about: 'Comments and feedback for your website.
 Vote on existing ideas or suggest new ones'